annaolszowy27/myawesomesemester/_courses/course-04.md

 ## About Professor Buddy Howell

 Professor Buddy Howell is a well-known instructor at Virginia Tech and in the School of Communication.
 He teaches a wide variety of classes such as Persuasion, Rhetoric and Societal Change, First-Semester Experience in Comm, and more.
 He attended Baylor University where he got his Bachelor of Arts in Speech Communication and a Masters of Arts in Communication Studies.
 He then got his PHD in Rhetoric and Public Affairs at Texas A&M University, making him highly qualified to teach this course.
+He is on his 17th year at Virginia Tech and has really bought into the culture.
+He is community oriented and very approachable.

 ### Research interests

-Describe what your professor researches.
-Look up their faculty profile page, their department bio, or their personal/lab website and summarize their main research areas in your own words.
+Dr. Howell's area of research involves rhetoric but specifically with U.S. presidential diplomacy, campaign, and election.

 ### Publications

-List a few of your professor's notable publications (articles, books, book chapters).
-A simple bulleted list works well:

-- Citation or title of a representative publication
-- Citation or title of another publication
+Listed are outlets where Dr. Howell's work has been published:

+- Rhetoric & Public Affairs
+- American Behavioral Scientist
+- Southern Communication Journal
+- Kaid and Holtz-Bacha, ed., Encyclopedia of Political Communication.

 ### Service and outreach

-Describe any service or outreach work your professor is involved in — committee work, community partnerships, public scholarship, mentoring programs, or similar efforts beyond their research and teaching.
+As mentioned previously, Buddy Howell is very involved with his students, helping whenever he can.
+He has led a group for The Big Event at Virginia Tech in years past for community outreach.
+Notably, he has received many awards on his outstanding teaching including the Excellence in Teaching First-Year Seminars Award from the National Resource Center for the First-Year Experience and Students in Transition.